Geodesic planes in a geometrically finite end and the halo of a measured lamination: Convex core boundary of quasifuchsian manifolds

-For the latter case, there exists a sequence of points $x_i\in\gamma_iP\cap\hull{(\Lambda)}$ such that $x_i\to x$ a point on the boundary of a flat piece.
+For the latter case, note that every minimal component contains a leaf that bound a flat piece.
+Since the leaf is dense in the corresponding minimal component, there exists a sequence of points $x_i\in\gamma_iP\cap\hull{(\Lambda)}$ such that $x_i\to x$, where $x$ is a point on the boundary of a flat piece.
 Hence by \cite[Lemma II.1.7.3]{bending}, $\gamma_iP$ limits to the plane supporting that flat piece. \end{proof}